saada7553/ImageToGcode/README.md

 <img width="1399" alt="Screenshot 2025-01-04 at 7 07 06 PM" src="https://github.com/user-attachments/assets/c7849c32-7c8d-4107-a87d-3546d19a563f" />

 AutoCAD can produce GCode instructions for pen plotters.
 However, these 3D modeling softwares were never built with this type of functionality in mind.
 They struggle with modeling large amounts of text.
-Their options for formatting text is also very limited.
+Their options for formatting text are also very limited.
 Additionally, if you need your pen plotter to draw out an image, AutoCAD requires the image to be manually traced, a process that is clunky and not well-suited for a software primarily designed for engineering and architectural purposes.
 For this reason, I built this image to GCode converter so that I can easily produce instructions for my pen plotter.